 Literature searching at the graduate level requires more sophisticated options than Google.
 This guide will help you find better sources more effectively.
+If you would like in-person help, you can make an appointment for a consultation with a librarian who specializes in your subject area.
+Please visit the Subject Librarians page for a list of librarians and their contact information.

 New to Rowan University?
 Browse the library website to learn more about our services, or view the floor plans for each floor of Campbell Library below.